diegoroyo/urlshortener/README.md

 $ gradle bootRun
 ```

-After doing the last commands there will be a shortener service running at port 8080.
+After doing the last commands there will be a shortener service running on port 8080.

 &nbsp;